groundstate/tweakseq/README.md

 Alignment
 ---------

-ClustalO and MUSCLE are supported.
+ClustalO, MAFFT and MUSCLE are supported.

-Alignment output appears in the bottom area of the window.
+Alignment tool output appears in the bottom area of the window.